You should always feel safe in your home. If you feel unsafe or threatened, call the police. In an emergency, always call 999.

 Leaving your home

-The Housing Executive has a legal duty to give you temporary housing if they believe that you:
+The Housing Executive will have a legal duty to give you temporary housing if they believe that you:

-- experienced or are at risk of violence in your home (also called ‘priority need’)
+have experienced or are at risk of experiencing violence in your home.
+This is also known as having a ‘priority need’

 You can get free bus or rail tickets from the Housing Executive or Women’s Aid to travel to a refuge or emergency accommodation.